How To Build Confidence Doing These 5 Things Daily

-For example, when someone offends or disrespects you and you decide to stand up for yourself, instead of seeing it like a conflict you can see it as an opportunity.
-An occasion to express your needs and educate the other party on the appropriate way you would like to be treated.
+For example, when someone offends or disrespects you and you decide to stand up for yourself, instead of seeing it as a conflict you can see it as an opportunity.
+An occasion to communicate your needs and educate the other party on the appropriate way to treat you.

 Re-framing the situation is only part of the practice.
 It is also important to align yourself with the truth – which is that you worthy of defending yourself.

 As you see every challenge as an opportunity, you can build confidence quickly through these experiences.